willstMSFT/microsoft-365-docs/microsoft-365/syntex/model-types-overview.md

 This model type supports the widest range of file types and supports [more than 40 languages](/ai-builder/form-processing-model-requirements#model-for-unstructured-and-free-form-documents).

-When you create an unstructured document processing model, use the **Teaching method** option.
+When you create an unstructured document processing model, use the **Single class model** option.

 For more information, see [Overview of unstructured document processing](document-understanding-overview.md).